ezgi-c/reading-notes/301class9.md

     ```

 1. What do we have to do to make a module available?
-    We export from the module whatever varible or function we want to make available to other files. e.g.,
+    We export from the module whatever variable or function we want to make available to other files. e.g.,

     ```js
-    module.exports = someVarible
+    module.exports = someVariable
     ```

-    And the file importing the varible uses the following syntax:
+    And the file importing the variable uses the following syntax:

     ```js
     var someVariable = require('./someFile')